bmanders716/bmanders716.github.io/cookbook.md

 Stale-Bread Pudding.

-_Ingredients_--Ω†lb. scraps of bread.
+_Ingredients_--Ì†¨b. scraps of bread.
                1 quart of boiling milk.
                2 eggs.
-               2†oz. of sugar.
+               2‡Ø∫. of sugar.
-               º†lb. of currants.
+               Ï†¨b. of currants.

 _Method._--Soak the bread in cold water until soft.